neha-rouniyar/playwright-swaglabs/README.md

 # SwagLabs Playwright Automation

-This repository contains end-to-end automation tests for SwagLabs, a demo e-commerce platform.
-The tests are built using Playwright, following a Page Object Model (POM) approach to keep the codebase organized and scalable.
+Hey there! 👋 I'm exploring automation in Playwright after working with Cypress, and this repository contains my journey in automating SwagLabs, a demo e-commerce platform.
+The tests are written using Playwright and follow the Page Object Model (POM) approach to keep things organized and scalable.

 ## Project Overview

-The main focus of this repository is to automate various features of the SwagLabs website, including:
+In this project, I’m automating key features of the SwagLabs website, including:

 - **Cart Operations**: Adding and removing items to/from the cart.
 - **Product Sorting**: Sorting items by name (Z-A) and price (low to high, high to low).